U.S. Ambassador's Fund Program Overview

 The U.S. Ambassador’s Fund supports small scale, high impact projects to improve communities throughout Pakistan.
 This five-year program provides resources for initiatives designed by Pakistan’s grassroots organizations and community groups.
 It is funded by the United States Agency for International Development (USAID), and implemented by the National Rural Support Program (NRSP).

-To be eligible for a grant under the Ambassador’s Fund, the proposed project shall:
+To be eligible for a grant under the Ambassador's Fund the applicant organization/ proposed project should:

 - Improve basic economic or social conditions at the local community level